AgoraIO/agora_doc_source/en-US/markdown/Server-Gateway/server_gateway_overview.md

-Deployed on your server, the Agora Server Gateway SDK communicates with clients integrated with [Agora RTC SDK](https://docs.agora.io/en/Agora%20Platform/term_agora_rtc_sdk).
+Deployed on your server, the Agora Server Gateway SDK communicates with clients integrated with the [Agora RTC SDK](https://docs.agora.io/en/Agora%20Platform/term_agora_rtc_sdk).
 You can use the Server Gateway SDK to transmit video/audio streams between the server and the client through [SD-RTN™](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#sd-rtn).

 The following diagram shows typical application scenarios of the Server Gateway SDK, including playing local media files, pushing streams to CDN, and communicating with enterprise call centers.
-The Server Gateway SDK implements media stream transmission by:
+The Server Gateway SDK implements media stream transmission by the following means:

 - Converting incoming media streams from SD&#8209;RTN™ to a specified format.
 - Encoding and sending local media streams to SD&#8209;RTN™.